Lost Hills, California: Climate

 According to the Köppen Climate Classification system, Lost Hills has a semi-arid climate, abbreviated "BSk" on climate maps.

 History

 The Lost Hills post office opened in 1911, closed in 1912, re-opened in 1913 (having transferred from Cuttens), and moved in 1937.
 At one time, the post office was a small rented room, in Edmondson's cafe and bar.
 Later it was a small mobile-home size building.

 Paramount Farms built a new park and housing development in Lost Hills in the early 2000s.

 After the death of a pedestrian trying to cross the highway, a green pedestrian bridge was constructed spanning California Highway 46.
 It was funded by the Wonderful Company.
-Its design somewhat invoked a lizard and is able to funnel any precipitation that lands on it to the sides to allow for collection.
+Its design resembles the shape of a lizard and is able to funnel any precipitation that lands on it to the sides to allow for collection.

 Demographics

 Lost Hills first appeared as a census designated place in the 1990 U.S. census.